csula/cs454-winter-2015/Syllabus.md

 **Office Hours** Saturday 5:15 PM - 6:15 PM or by appointment

 **Text Book** _Search Engines: Information Retrieval in Practice_ by Bruce Croft, Donald Metzler, and Trevor Strohman.
 ISBN: 978-0136072249.
-Can be obtained from [amazon](http://www.amazon.com/Search-Engines-Information-Retrieval-Practice/dp/0136072240) or the CSULA book store.
+Can be obtained from [Amazon](http://www.amazon.com/Search-Engines-Information-Retrieval-Practice/dp/0136072240) or the CSULA book store.

 ## Grading Allocation

+There will be 4 quizzes that are based on textbook and papers.
+The course will also include 4 programming assignments and a final project.

 1. Quiz - 20 points
 2. Homework - 60 points
 3. Project - 15 points
 4. Class Participation - 5 points

+**Final Project** These homework assignments culminate a final project: a fully functional search engine.
+Students will engage in a team or individual project to leverage the search engine techniques learned during the course (e.g., ranking, crawling, content analysis and detection, and query models). **Successful completion of the course project is a requirement for passing this course.**

+## Course Schedule

+The schedule below is tentative and is subject to change.

 ## References and Reading Assignment